Arijitdutta19910601/Atmol4Cast-CNR/README.md

-# Atmol4REN-4Cast & ISCA-CNR Lamezia, Terme
+# Atmol4REN-4Cast & ISAC-CNR Lamezia, Terme
 It is a repository containing tasks accomplished with Geosphere Austria